pwman3/pwman3/docs/source/packaging.rst

 The most basic install of pwman requires Python 2.7.x or Python 3.x with SQLite support.
-Some users might be interested in working with a network database such as MySQL or Postgreql, in this case the package should suggest to install but not depend on the following components:
+Some users might be interested in working with a network database such as MariaDB, MySQL or Postgreql, in this case the package should suggest to install but not depend on the following components:

     * `python-psycopg2`_
     * `python-pymysql`_